 Many patients wonder, can sciatica go away?
 In such a case, it definitely can but only if you make sure that you’re not seated for longer periods of time.
 Some other common sciatic nerve symptoms are tingling sensation felt in the toes and the feet and complete numbness in one leg (where the pain exists).

-Now you know all about what does sciatica feel like, what causes sciatica and the sciatic nerve symptoms.
-But knowing how long does sciatica pain last is a little difficult as the treatment of the condition depends on how mild or severe the symptoms are.
+Now you know all about what does sciatica feels like, what causes sciatica and the sciatic nerve symptoms.
+But knowing how long does sciatica pain lasts is a little difficult as the treatment of the condition depends on how mild or severe the symptoms are.

 It is known that one single sciatica episode can remain for as long as a few months.
 But if the condition that’s compressing the sciatic nerve is not a very serious one, then the pain exists only for a few days.